rexresearch

 [0048] While the above output schedule can be taken as one

-approach to inducing molecular change of a particular specimen, in
+approach to inducing molecular change of a particular specimen,

-to other schedules not specified herein.
+according to other schedules not specified herein.

 (v)